Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

 For some, this becomes parentification, where you step into a caregiving role emotionally or practically.

-But they often come with a cost.
+These patterns make sense in context, but they often come with a cost.

 “I’m too much.”